-LOW RISK In 2018, Colorado voters approved a constitutional amendment establishing two 12-member independent commissions to draw maps for state legislative and U.S congressional districts, respectively.
+In 2018, Colorado voters approved a constitutional amendment establishing two 12-member independent commissions to draw maps for state legislative and U.S congressional districts, respectively.
 Both commissions are filled as follows: An initial pool of 300 Democrats, 300 Republicans, and 450 unaffiliated voters are chosen at random from all applicants.
 A panel of multi partisan retired state appellate judges review applications and select 50 candidates from each political affiliation, and then randomly choose 2 of the remaining candidates from each political affiliation.
 The four legislative leaders then put forward 10 additional candidates each and the judges panel selects 1 candidate from each of these pools of 10 with an eye towards racial, ethnic, gender, and geographic diversity.
 Each commission is thus composed of 4 Democrats, 4 Republicans, and 4 independents.
-For each commission, nonpartisan staff first prepare an initial plan which commissioners can then modify after public hearings.
+LOW RISK Low high For each commission, nonpartisan staff first prepare an initial plan which commissioners can then modify after public hearings.
 8 votes are required to approve plans, including support from 2 unaffiliated commissioners.
 If commissioners cannot agree on a plan, nonpartisan staff must prepare 3 new plans, and if none of these are passed, the "third" plan as designated by the nonpartisan staff is enacted.
 The Colorado Supreme Court then reviews the approved plans from each commission, and must make its decision by Nov 1, 2021 for the Congressional maps and Nov 15 for the state legislative maps.
+Following the 2020 Census, Colorado will gain a seat in the U.S. House of Representatives, which could lead to a larger fight over how to draw the additional congressional district.